 - Celebrate experiences.

 Each experience needs celebration.
-How you celebrate it is up to you–give each other a chance to process it, reflect on it, understand what really felt good.
-Savor the joy the experience and the newly found excitement or pleasure that you brought into your sex life.
+How you celebrate it is up to you–give each other a chance to process it, reflect on it, and understand what felt good.
+Savor the joy, the experience, and the newly found excitement or pleasure that you brought into your sex life.

 - Allow yourselves not to have a plan.

 Savor the brainstorming.
 Don’t rush to make new plans.
 Embrace the beauty of the opportunities that are in front of you by allowing yourselves to choose consciously.
-Invest time in understanding what would be a next wonderful thing to try, rather than pursuing it for the sake of pursuit.
+Invest time in understanding what would be the next wonderful thing to try rather than pursuing it for the sake of pursuit.

 - Shift focus to gratitude.

-FOMO and envy direct focus into inadequacy and unattainability of things.
+FOMO and envy direct focus on inadequacy and unattainability of things.
 Gratitude is about reminding yourselves about all the good things you have in each other and the relationship.